boxen/boxen/README.md

 0. All hooks must subclass from `Boxen::Hook`

-0. All hooks must provide an instance method `#enabled?`.
+0. All hooks must provide a private instance method `required_environment_variables` that returns an array with at least one entry.

-0. The `#enabled?` method must be based off of a `BOXEN_` prefixed env var.

-0. All hooks must provide an instance method `#run`.
-It should do shit.
+0. All hooks must provide a private instance method `#call`.

 ## Contributing